electricimp/imp-central-impt/spec/README.md

 ## Limitations ##

 - Tests for device removal can not be executed automatically, as *impt* does not have a command to add device to account.
 Due to this fact, a device must be added to account manually after each test.
 - Total number of login keys is limited to 10 per account.
-Be sure that you have enough "free" login key slots for tests execution.
+Be sure that you have at least one "free" login key slot for tests execution.

 ## Tests Running Management ##